varocketry/guitar-mastery-hub/public/lessons/lesson_004_understanding_shapes.md

 **Solutions**:

 **Solution 1: Understand this is temporary**
-- âœ… Fingertip soreness is NORMAL for first 2-3 weeks
+- Ã¢Å“â€¦ Fingertip soreness is NORMAL for first 2-3 weeks
-- âœ… You're building calluses (toughened skin)
+- Ã¢Å“â€¦ You're building calluses (toughened skin)
-- âœ… Once calluses form, playing is painless
+- Ã¢Å“â€¦ Once calluses form, playing is painless
-- âœ… This is a phase ALL guitarists went through
+- Ã¢Å“â€¦ This is a phase ALL guitarists went through

 **Solution 2: Practice in shorter sessions**
-- âœ… Instead of 45 minutes once per day...
+- Ã¢Å“â€¦ Instead of 45 minutes once per day...
-- âœ… Do 15 minutes, three times per day
+- Ã¢Å“â€¦ Do 15 minutes, three times per day
-- âœ… This builds calluses faster with less pain
+- Ã¢Å“â€¦ This builds calluses faster with less pain
-- âœ… Shorter sessions prevent excessive fatigue
+- Ã¢Å“â€¦ Shorter sessions prevent excessive fatigue

 **Solution 3: Check your technique**
-- âœ… You might be pressing WAY too hard
+- Ã¢Å“â€¦ You might be pressing WAY too hard
-- âœ… Press just enough for clear sound, not more
+- Ã¢Å“â€¦ Press just enough for clear sound, not more
-- âœ… Excess pressure = excess pain, no benefit
+- Ã¢Å“â€¦ Excess pressure = excess pain, no benefit
-- âœ… Review proper finger placement in shape sections
+- Ã¢Å“â€¦ Review proper finger placement in shape sections

 **Solution 4: Take rest days if needed**
-- âœ… If fingertips are raw, take 1 day off to heal
+- Ã¢Å“â€¦ If fingertips are raw, take 1 day off to heal
-- âœ… Don't practice through bleeding or broken skin
+- Ã¢Å“â€¦ Don't practice through bleeding or broken skin
-- âœ… But minor discomfort = keep practicing (building calluses)
+- Ã¢Å“â€¦ But minor discomfort = keep practicing (building calluses)
-- âœ… Listen to your body
+- Ã¢Å“â€¦ Listen to your body

 ---